Mon-Ouie/pry-remote/README.md

     Foo.new 10, 20

+Run pry-remote via this command,

+    $ pry-remote

 Running it will prompt you with a message telling you Pry is waiting for a program to connect itself to it:

     [pry-remote] Waiting for client on drb://localhost:9876

 You can then connect yourself using ``pry-remote``: